Working in a

 outstanding example of what a literary journal can be (for anyone

 of any age).”
-Each year, club members produce three issues
+Each year, club members produce two issues of

-of hArtworks, distributing over three hundred copies of
+hArtworks, distributing over three hundred copies of each

-each to classmates, teachers, parents, and other members of the
+to classmates, teachers, parents, and other members of the community.

-community.
-To celebrate the publication of each issue, club members
+To celebrate the publication of each issue, club members give a

-give a reading at a local bookstore, offering signed copies of their
+reading at Busboys & Poets, offering signed copies of their

 work for sale to audience members.
 Literary Magazine Club members

-often interview a published author for the magazine.
-Featured writers
+have also interviewed published authors for the magazine.
+Featured

-have included Cornelius Eady, Alan Cheuse, Arnost Lustig, Toi Derricotte,
+writers have included Cornelius Eady, Alan Cheuse, Arnost Lustig,

 Tolerance Through Literature